ReFreezed/LuaWebGen/Reference.md

 #### page.content
 The contents of the current page.
 Available to layout templates.

+#### page.isDraft
+If the current page is a draft.
+Drafts are excluded from the building process (unless the `--drafts` option is used).

 #### page.isHome
 If the current page is the root index page, aka the home page.